gabrielbazan/lycheepy/README.md

 #### Executer

-It encapsulates the compexity that relies behind the distributed execution of processes and chains, while it provides a very clear interface.
+It encapsulates the complexity that relies behind the distributed execution of processes and chains, while it provides a very clear interface.

 It also keeps the executions statuses updated on the _Executions_ component, through the [ExecutionsGateway](/lycheepy/wps/wps/gateways/executions).
 Also depends on the [BrokerGateway](/lycheepy/wps/wps/gateways/broker) to enqueue processes executions.

-It basically provides two public operations: _execute_process_, and _execute_chain_.
+It basically provides two public operations: _execute_process_ and _execute_chain_.
 When it comes to a process execution, it simply enqueues the process execution using the _BrokerGateway_.
 But the chains execution is a bit more complex.

 On _LycheePy_, **a chain is a directed acyclic graph**, so they can be sliced into antichains by using the [AntiChains](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.algorithms.dag.antichains.html) algorithm.
-Lets see it with an example:
+Let's see it with an example:

 <p align="center">
   <img src="doc/architecture/antichains.png?raw=true" height="200px">